nick-hio/jhx/packages/elysia/README.md

 - **HTMX helper for React/JSX, HTML, and SSR/edge.**
   Dedicated types with strong inference for HTMX patterns, features, and extensions.
 - **Type-safe HTMX attribute and event mapping.**
-  Converts typed props into valid HTMX `hx-*` attributes for JSX and HTML templating.
+  Converts typed props into valid HTMX `hx-*` attributes for templating.
 - **Streamlines developer experience for complex HTMX applications.**
   Simplifies the development of large HTMX applications with advanced interactions.